 AHRQ is hosting this challenge during Women's Health Month as a single-phase competition with two categories: success stories and proposals.
 Applicants may only submit proposals in one category.
-Submissions are due in September, and AHRQ plans to announce challenge winners in the fall.
+Submissions are due in September, and AHRQ plans to announce challenge winners during Rural Health Month (November).